teejee2008/aptik/README.md

 ## Aptik NG

-> **Aptik NG is the next generation version of the Aptik System Migration Utility.
+> **Aptik NG is the next generation of the Aptik System Migration Utility.
 It is more powerful than ever and supports more distributions such as Fedora, Arch, and derivatives.**

 > **Status - In Development (Not ready for release)**